moduslabs/dollarstore-devsecops-bsides-orlando-2022/README.md

 * PHPMetrics - considering Cyclomatic Complexity from a security perspective

-* Tortufo - GoDaddy’s free Secrets Scanning tool
+* Tartufo - GoDaddy’s free Secrets Scanning tool

 * Git-secrets - Prevent your AWS secrets from hitting the repository